T-Guerrero/mac0499/docs/src/proposal.md

 ---
 title: Proposal
-description: Here you can find my proposal of work for the current year.
+description: Here you can find my proposal for this work.
 ---

 # {{ $frontmatter.title }}